Cartwheeling through the air

 I’d dive into the blue ocean foam,

-I’d regurgitate for the chicks at home.
+I’d take them to my chicks at home.

 Oh, if I were a Blue Footed Booby,